 No Swagbucks review would be complete without looking how much you can realistically earn.
 However, this really is a difficult one to calculate.
-But, if you find the right offers and surveys, expect to earn £4-5 per hour.
-Your earnings will work out more if you exchange for Amazon vouchers, as they cost less than PayPal, so consider this when exchanging your Swagbucks.
+But, if you find the right offers and surveys, expect to earn £5-6 per hour.
+Your earnings will work out more if you exchange for Amazon vouchers, as they cost less than PayPal, so consider this when cashing in your Swagbucks.

 I average around £40-50 a month from this site, which helps to keep Christmas covered.

 As you can see I’ve claimed £160 over 2 1/2 months.

 I really like this site and it’s one of the few that I find myself revisiting.
 Which is a good sign when you consider there are other surveys sites where you can earn more per hour.
 Swagbucks generally has more earning opportunities so you can still increase your earnings, even when you can’t be bothered to complete surveys.